 Who says you can only have one deck?
 You are not limited to building a swimming pool surrounded by a deck for sure.
 You can also build multiple connected decks.
 This design is good if you want to add other areas such as a spa or patio near the pool.

 Above Ground Pool with Fenceless Deck

 Want to enjoy the surrounding view?
 If that’s what you want, you can build an above ground swimming pool with fenceless deck.
-Since the swimming pool is ‘open’, it is a good idea to have a retractable pool cover, especially if there are a lot of trees around the pool.
+Since the above ground pool deck ideas like this have more ‘open’ space, it is a good idea to have a retractable pool cover.
+Especially if there are a lot of trees around the pool.
 A retractable pool cover will make the pool easier to clean.

 Above Ground Pool Looks Like In-ground

 You can build an above ground swimming pool that looks like an in-ground one.
 To build a pool like this, you will need to build a level deck and a bit deeper pool.
 This type of deck works better if there is no fence or guardrails surrounding the pool.

 Above Ground Pool with Rustic Deck

 These above ground pool deck ideas can be dreamy, too.
 To get the dreamy vibe, you will need to use rustic wood and artificial lights.
 Adding wooden fences around the pool is also a great idea.
 For the best result, be sure that the color of the wood and the artificial lights you are using are matching.